unovue/shadcn-vue/apps/www/src/content/docs/contribution.md

 ## Updating with `shadcn/ui`

-`shadcn/vue` is an unofficial, community-led Vue port of `shadcn/ui`, as time goes by, they might get out of sync. as of today, we are in sync with this [commit](https://github.com/shadcn-ui/ui/commit/06cc0cdf3d080555d26abbe6639f2d7f6341ec73) of `shadcn/ui`.
+`shadcn/vue` is an unofficial, community-led Vue port of `shadcn/ui`, as time goes by, they might get out of sync.

+As of today, we are in sync with this <a :href="latestSyncCommitUrl" target="_blank">commit</a> of `shadcn/ui`.

-There is a recommended process to keep track of the updates and applying them here in `shadcn/vue`, click on the following link to check if there are newer commits that we should be synced with.
+Click on the following link to check if there are newer commits that we should be synced with.

 <div class="text-center">
   <a :href="diffUrl" target="_blank">